Mohen07/Mohen.github.co/README.md

 # About Me

-#### I’m Mohsen (23), a self-taught founder from Morocco with one obsession: building what matters, faster than anyone else.
-I left university multiple times because I realized real learning happens in the trenches, not in classrooms.
+#### I’m Mohsen(23), a self-taught founder from Morocco.
+During my gap year, I dedicated 100+ hours per week to building and iterating projects, most of which failed, but each taught me something valuable.
+I launched MVPs, tested ideas with real users, and led small teams, gaining hands-on experience in investor pitching, product design, customer acquisition, and operations.

 ## Education
 - Dropped Out, Computer science | The University of Suptechnology (_May 2022_)